LobotomyTH/xash3d-fwgs_dc/README.md

 Xash3D FWGS is a heavily modified fork of an original [Xash3D Engine](https://www.moddb.com/engines/xash3d-engine) by Uncle Mike.

 This port was originally authored by maximqaxd and megavolt85.
 This fork is for archival, but who knows what may happen later.
+The current most up-to-date branch of this project is ``mem_reduction``.

 ## Installation & Running (Dreamcast)
 0) Build the binaries